1. About this privacy code

 More information about your rights under data protection legislation

 9. How to make a complaint

-Any complaints about our handling of personal information should be addressed to the Head of Legal Services, at the address in Who we are and what we do above.
+Any complaints about our handling of personal information should be addressed to the Head of Legal Services at our address.
 If your complaint relates to the handling of your personal information by an organisation with which we share information, then please let us know that.

 We aim to respond to your complaint within 21 days of receiving it.

 You have a right of appeal in relation to any decision we make, which we will tell you about when we respond to your complaint.

 We will always review our procedures and practices in line with any justified complaints.

 If you want to know more about what information we have about you, or the way we use your information, you can contact Zoe Desoer 07815 284 362.
 This page also gives more information about your rights under data protection legislation

 10.2.
 Data Protection Register